illia-piskurov/panel-hub-ha-addon/README.md

 ## 📋 Description

-Managing dashboard visibility in Home Assistant often requires editing YAML files and manually adding `visible` blocks for specific user IDs. **Lovelace Access Control** provides a clean, visual interface to manage these permissions on the fly.
+Managing dashboard visibility in Home Assistant often requires editing YAML files and manually adding `visible` blocks for specific user IDs. **Panel Hub** provides a clean, visual interface to manage these permissions on the fly.

 **Key Features:**
 * **Visual Management:** Toggle views between "Public" (visible to everyone) and "Private" (restricted).